adddmdr/flutter_route_generator/README.md

 | builder | Function | Builds the fallback screen (required) |
 | transitionsBuilder | Function? | Custom transition animation (optional) |
 | maintainState | bool | Maintain state when navigating away (default: true) |

+## How It Works

+### Route Generation Process

+1. **Annotation Processing**: The package scans your codebase for classes annotated with `@routeConfig`.

+2. **Parameter Detection**: For screens with arguments, it automatically detects the parameter name in your widget constructor that matches the arguments type.

+3. **Code Generation**: It generates type-safe route handling code for each screen configuration.

+4. **Route Registration**: At runtime, all routes are registered with the navigation system.

+### Path Generation

+- For screens marked as `isInitial: true`, the default path is `/` (unless overridden).
+- For other screens, the default path is the screen name with the first letter lowercase (e.g., `DetailScreen` becomes `/detailScreen`).
+- You can override any path with the `path` parameter.

+### Argument Handling

+The package automatically:
+1. Detects the parameter name in your widget constructor
+2. Generates code to pass arguments correctly
+3. Performs type checking to ensure arguments match
+4. Warns during build if a required parameter isn't marked as required in the route config

 ## Best Practices